atzori/runSPARQL/README.md

 **NOTE: THIS IS A DEVELOPMENT VERSION** devoted to the implementation of the loop-aggregate feature inspired by the work of Prof. Carlo Zaniolo on Datalog.

+Function is being refactored heavily and renamed `wfn:recMin`

 Introducing Recursion in SPARQL
 -------------------------------

-We developed a SPARQL function called `wfn:runSPARQL` that takes a string containing a SPARQL query as input and executes it.
+We developed a SPARQL function called `wfn:recMin` that takes a string containing a SPARQL query as input and executes it.
 Such SPARQL query **can refer to itself**, thus enabling recursion and extending the range of computable functions within SPARQL.
 It allows simple recursive computations such as factorial or graph traversal algorithms to be easily implemented within SPARQL on [Fuseki](https://jena.apache.org/documentation/fuseki2/).